7wei/shareuhack/_posts/best-resources-to-learn-negotiation/index.md

 title: '2021 Best resources for learning negotiation'
 category: 'knowledge'
 subCategory: 'education'
-excerpt: 'Negotiation is omnipresent in life.
-Negotiations are required for buying and selling, negotiating salaries, evaluating the market value of goods or services, resolving conflicts, etc. If you learn this better way of negotiation, how much can you leap forward in your life?
-This article summarizes the most recommended resources for learning negotiation technology in 2021.
-Through self-study, you can also become a negotiation expert!'
+excerpt: 'Many people don’t realize that negotiation is a science, and world-class universities like Harvard dedicate more than a semester to teaching it.
+Negotiations are a part of everyday life, whether it’s transactions, salary discussions, market value evaluations, or conflict resolution.
+Imagine how much your life could improve by mastering better negotiation techniques.
+This article summarizes the top recommended resources for learning negotiation skills in 2021.
+Through self-study, you too can become a negotiation expert!'
 coverImage: '/assets/posts/best-resources-to-learn-negotiation.jpg'
 publishedAt: '2021-07-31'
 updatedAt: '2021-07-31'